 Over those forty years the choir maintained its high reputation, mainly thanks to the enthusiasm and dedication of Norman.
 In parallel with his selfless commitment to Phoenix, he was also a founder member of the Association of British Choral Directors, and Musical Director of Opera at Bearwood for ten years.
 He ran a “Singing from Scratch” course to encourage everyone to have belief in their own innate musical ability, and latterly became involved with an organisation called “Singing for the Brain”, helping Alzheimer’s sufferers and their carers.

-* The Festival Of Choirs concert, Norman’s last concert, has been recently found to have been the 700th concert for the choir.
+As a footnote, the Festival Of Choirs concert - Norman’s last concert - was amazingly the 700th concert for the choir.